 Danaher's retail/commercial petroleum business is a leading worldwide provider of solutions and services focused on fuel dispensing, remote fuel management, point-of-sale and payment systems, environmental compliance, vehicle tracking and fleet management.
 We have served the retail/commercial petroleum market since the mid-1980s through our Veeder-Root business, and have enhanced our geographic coverage and product and service breadth through various acquisitions including the acquisitions of Red Jacket in 2001, Gilbarco in 2002, the petroleum dispenser business of Larsen & Toubro in 2010 and ANGI Energy Systems in 2014.
-Our retail/commercial petroleum business designs, manufactures and markets:
+The business offers the following products:

-- environmental monitoring and leak detection systems; - vapor recovery equipment; - fuel dispensers for petroleum and compressed natural gas ("CNG"); - point-of-sale and secure electronic payment technologies for retail petroleum stations; - submersible turbine pumps; and - remote monitoring and outsourced fuel management services, including compliance services, fuel system maintenance, and inventory planning and supply chain support.

-Typical users of these products include independent and company-owned retail petroleum stations, high-volume retailers, convenience stores, and commercial vehicle fleets.

-We entered the vehicle tracking and fleet management market through our acquisitions of Navman Wireless in 2012 and Teletrac in 2013.
-Navman Wireless and Teletrac are leading global providers of vehicle tracking and fleet management hardware and software solutions that fleet managers use to position and dispatch vehicles, manage fuel consumption and promote vehicle safety, compliance, operating efficiency and productivity.
+- Retail/Commercial Petroleum.
+Our retail/commercial petroleum products include environmental monitoring and leak detection systems; vapor recovery equipment; fuel dispensers for petroleum and compressed natural gas; point-of-sale and secure electronic payment technologies for retail petroleum stations; submersible turbine pumps; and remote monitoring and outsourced fuel management services, including compliance services, fuel system maintenance, and inventory planning and supply chain support.
+Typical users of these products include independent and companyowned retail petroleum stations, high-volume retailers, convenience stores, and commercial vehicle fleets.
+Our retail/ commercial petroleum products are marketed under a variety of brands, including ANGI, DOMS, GASBOY, GILBARCO, GILBARCO AUTOTANK and VEEDER-ROOT. - Telematics.
+Our telematics products include vehicle tracking and fleet management hardware and software solutions that fleet managers use to position and dispatch vehicles, manage fuel consumption and promote vehicle safety, compliance, operating efficiency and productivity.
 Typical users of these solutions span a variety of industries and include businesses and other organizations that manage vehicle fleets.
+Our telematics products are marketed under a variety of brands, including NAVMAN WIRELESS and TELETRAC.

 Customers in this line of business choose suppliers based on a number of factors including product features, performance and functionality, the supplier's geographic coverage and the other factors described under "-Competition."
-We market the products in this line of business under a variety of brands, including ANGI, GILBARCO, GILBARCO AUTOTANK, NAVMAN WIRELESS, TELETRAC and VEEDER-ROOT.
+Sales are generally made through independent distributors and our direct sales personnel.

 Manufacturing facilities are located in North America, Europe, Asia and South America.
 Sales are generally made through independent distributors and our direct sales personnel.